How not to run out of money in retirement

 Most Read Business Stories

 Traditionally, financial planners have recommend the “4 percent rule” — withdrawing 4 percent of retirement savings in the first year and increasing the amount each year by the rate of inflation.
-Recently some researchers have questioned that approach, saying it may not be safe enough for retirees who could be facing a lower-return environment than previous generations.
+Recently some researchers say that approach may not be safe enough for retirees who could be facing a lower-return environment than previous generations.

 Social Security, on the other hand, is a kind of annuity that can be a solid foundation for most people’s retirements, Vernon says.
 Benefits increase with inflation, don’t fluctuate with the market and can’t be outlived.